dnikolaidis2/disastergram/README.md

 # Disastergram

-This project is part for the distributed systems course ΠΛΗ414 at the Teachnical of Crete.
+This project is part for the distributed systems course ΠΛΗ414 at the Technical of Crete.
 It implements a distributed system for image sharing between users.

 Project presentation:
 https://drive.google.com/open?id=1aOTOBFq-uxNMoKeHxriBZuYeOWk1wa0BXbLOjQSJ7qc